linode/docs/docs/guides/applications/configuration-management/basics/introduction-to-hcl/index.md

 You can define *input variables* to serve as Terraform configuration parameters.
 By convention, input variables are normally defined within a file named `variables.tf`.
 Terraform will load all files ending in `.tf`, so you can also define variables in files with other names.

 -   Terraform accepts variables of type string, number, boolean, map, and list.
-If a variable type is not explicitly defined, Terraform will default to `type = "string"`.
+If a variable type is not explicitly defined, Terraform will default to “type = "string".”

--   It is good practice to provide a meaningful `description` for all your input variables.
+-   It is good practice to provide a meaningful “description” for all your input variables.

--   If a variable does not contain a `default` value, or if you would like to override a variable's default value, you must provide a value as an environment variable or within a variable values file.
+-   If a variable does not contain a “default” value, or if you would like to override a variable's default value, you must provide a value as an environment variable or within a variable values file.

 ### Variable Declaration Example